 Lenses with bigger Abbe number have smaller achromatic focus error

-Chromatic difference depends on optical power and Abbe number only not on radii or shape of lens
+Chromatic difference depends only on the optical power and Abbe number but not on radii or shape of lens

-To build achromatic doublet where 2 wavelength focus coincide, the next condition should be satisfied
+To build an achromatic doublet where 2 wavelengths foci coincide, the next condition should be satisfied

 Δs^′=-〖f^′〗_1/V_1 -〖f^′〗_2/V_2 =0

-- Since V is positive for all optical glasses, then lenses have to be positive and negative.
+– Since V is positive for all optical glasses, lenses have to be positive and negative.

-- If doublet needs to have positive, then optical power of positive element has to be bigger than optical power of whole doublet
+– If a doublet needs to have a positive, then the optical power of the positive element has to be bigger than that of the whole doublet

-- To decrease optical power of positive element, Abbe number should be as big as possible
+– To decrease the optical power of the positive element, Abbe number should be as big as possible

-- Achromatic doublet can eliminate difference of couple of selected wavelengths but there is focus difference for other wavelengths.
-This difference names “secondary spectrum”
+– An achromatic doublet can eliminate the difference of a couple of selected wavelengths but there is focus difference for other wavelengths.
+This difference is called “secondary spectrum”

-- The more difference in Abbe number of crown glass and flint glass the more secondary spectrum
+– The more difference in the Abbe number of crown glass and flint glass, the more the secondary spectrum

 Secondary spectrum is